Skip to Content

 Home > Patients & Visitors > Health Library > Endoscopic Retrograde Cholangiopancreatogram (ERCP)

-retrograde cholangiopancreatogram (ERCP) is a test that combines the use of a
+retrograde cholangiopancreatogram (ERCP) test checks the tubes (ducts) that drain the

-flexible, lighted scope (endoscope) with X-ray pictures to
+flexible, lighted scope (endoscope) and X-ray pictures are used.

-through the mouth and gently moved down the throat into the
+through the mouth and gently moved down the throat.
+It goes into your

 esophagus, stomach, and